The Saracen Blade

 The Saracen Blade is a 1954 American adventure film directed by William Castle and starring Ricardo Montalbán, Betta St. John and Rick Jason.
 The film was produced and distributed by Columbia Pictures.
 It is based on the 1952 bestselling novel of the same name by Frank Yerby.

 It is set in Italy during the Crusades, when great families made war on each other during trips to the Holy Land.

+Plot

+The story of Pietro di Donati, son of a 13th-century Sicilian peasant, who was born at almost the exact same moment as the Emperor Frederick.
+Their stories are linked against the early 13th century and backdrop of the Children’s and Albigensian Crusades.
+Pietro's father is killed and he is made an orphan early in life, it is very sad and tragic.